There are two award categories:

 - Faculty Academic Advising — Individuals whose primary responsibility is teaching and who spend a portion of their time providing academic advising services to students.
 Nominees must teach or do research at least 50% of their time.

-- Any individual serving as an academic advisor or faculty academic advisor for three (3) or fewer years calculated from the deadline for submission (March 2019), and is employed by a regionally accredited post-secondary institution may be nominated.
+- Any individual currently serving as an academic advisor or faculty academic advisor for three (3) or fewer years calculated from the deadline for submission (April 2023), and is employed by a regionally accredited post-secondary institution may be nominated.

-- NACADA membership is not required but is encouraged.
+- NACADA membership is not required but is highly encouraged.

 - Current members of the Board of Directors and Council are not eligible for consideration for this award.
 After the member’s term of office is over, s/he may then be eligible for consideration.

 - Previous Global Outstanding New Advisor Award winners or Certificate of Merit recipients are not eligible.

 - Previous Regional-level outstanding award winners are eligible for Global Awards.

 - Only one nominee per category per institution will be considered.
 The awards database will alert those that may have a duplicate entry though it will still allow the submission.
 We will contact nominators and request that only one nominee be put forward so it's best to save time and coordinate campus-wide before entering the nomination.

 Nominations must contain adequate factual or narrative material describing how the individual meets the award criteria.
 Include the following items in the order listed below and use objective data to support the nomination:

 - A completed Nomination Submission.

 - A Summary of the Nominee’s Qualifications- In this key piece, the nominator should summarize the extent to which the nominee meets the award criteria, citing letters of support, data, or other materials illustrative of exemplary performance as a new advisor.
 Nominators should focus qualities and experiences that make the nominee outstanding in their role highlighting what they've done to go above and beyond normal advising duties.